-With 5 million votes already cast, Democrats lead in Florida
+Florida candidates make final pitch as 5M votes already cast

 TALLAHASSEE, Fla.
-(AP) — With one day left before Election Day, more than 5 million voters have already cast ballots in the battleground state of Florida, and records show Democrats have the edge.
+(AP) — More than 5 million voters have already cast ballots in the battleground state of Florida as candidates for governor and U.S. Senate made their last pitches Monday, the day before the rest of the state chooses candidates.

-New statistics released Monday by the state Division of Elections show that nearly 2.7 million people have voted early, and nearly 2.4 million people have voted by mail.
+In the governor’s race, Democratic Tallahassee Mayor Andrew Gillum spent the day in north Florida communities that tend to vote Republican — a departure from past elections when the Democratic nominees have focused on the party’s strongholds in South Florida.

+“We’ve been to red areas, we’ve been to blue areas, we’ve been to purple areas,” Gillum told a packed church in Marianna.
+“Our message hasn’t changed in any of those places.”

 Democrats have cast 2.06 million ballots.
 Republicans have cast 2.04 million.
 More than 948,000 voters with no party affiliation have also voted.

-This year’s totals far exceed those of 2014 midterms, but are still short of the 6.6 million who voted ahead of Election Day in 2016.
+This year’s totals far exceed those of 2014 midterms, but are still short of the 6.6 million who voted ahead of the presidential election in 2016.

+Florida’s more than 13 million registered voters are also deciding a pivotal U.S. Senate contest between Democratic incumbent Bill Nelson and Republican Gov. Rick Scott.
+It’s Nelson’s toughest challenge since being elected in 2000: Scott has pumped more than $60 million of his own money into his campaign.

+Nelson repeated his campaign tradition of sign waving in Orlando, Melbourne and other central Florida locations on the day before the election, while Scott was using his private plane to make several stops around the state.

 For AP’s complete coverage of the U.S. midterm elections: http://apne.ws/APPolitics